thephpleague/period/api/comparing.md

 //in this case $period->getEnd() == $anotherPeriod->getStart();
 ~~~

-### Period::overlaps(TimeRange $period)
+### Period::overlaps(Period $period)

-A `TimeRange` overlaps another if it shares some common part of the datetime continuum.
+A `Period` overlaps another if it shares some common part of the datetime continuum.
 This methods returns true if this is the case and the objects do not abut.

 ~~~php
 use League\Period\Period;